MHCPPrograms/worlds-documentation/README.md

 ---

 ## 🎯 Conclusion
 **Monetization** is all about bringing benefits for both users and owners.
-It is the oppirtunity for owners to expand their worlds and improve.
+It is the opportunity for owners to expand their worlds and improve.

 In this lesson we covered topics such as:
-- What is monitzation and its usage
+- What is monetization and its usage
 - How to track your items
 - Difference between types of items
 - And example of world that uses monetization